magento/architecture/design-documents/service-isolation/inter-service-communication.md

 Cons
 * Has complication logic behind it
+* We wouldn't be able to utilize GraphQL's ability to strip properties or load multiple entities at once since we would have no way to know what properties client service wanted because client services wouldn't know whether they're calling a  remote service or a local one

 #### Gateway
 For actually delivering remote service requests RESTful API will be used - it's an established way to execute requested